 Once they were outside, Elaine saw her unconscious brother being dragged away by two other stormtroopers.
 “Ellac!
 ELLAC!
 Ellac, wake up!” she cried out once more.

-“Silence her!” the officer exclaimed as the troopers handling the girl, injected her with an anesthetic.
+“Silence her!” the officer exclaimed as the troopers handling the girl injected her with an anesthetic.

 Six hours have passed since she was taken from her home.
-“Mmgh…” Elaine let out a groan, as she awoke with puffy, red eyes.
+“Mmgh…” Elaine let out a groan as she awoke with puffy, red eyes.
 She was in an interrogation room yet she was alone.
 She knew the only Imperial facility nearby was only a few blocks away from her house.

 She glanced around the room to try and figure out her surroundings.
 After remembering what had happened, she immediately became filled with concern and questions.
 “Where’s Ellac?
 Where’s my brother?!
 Where are my parents?!” she cried, hoping it was all a bad dream.